xmlstats/example-php/README.md

 ### Configure
 Specify your API access token and e-mail address in `xmlstats.ini`.
-Additionally, specify your memcache host and port if it not running on your local server at the default port.
+Additionally, specify your memcache host and port if it is not running on your local server at the default port.

 ### Run
 Versions of PHP 5.4 and later provide a built-in server to develop and test PHP scripts quickly.
 Start